-We are thoroughly committed to improving pupil's e-safety awareness at Sun Academy Btradwell.
-Our acceptable use agreement is signed up to by all pupils/ parents and staff and we ensure that this is revisited annually in September with the welcome back.
+We are thoroughly committed to improving pupil's e-safety awareness at Sun Academy Bradwell. acceptable use agreement is signed up to by all pupils/ parents and staff and we ensure that this is revisited annually in September with the welcome back.

 If a pupil, parent/carer or member of staff has a concern relating to e-safety they are encouraged to report it.
-They can report it directly to Mrs Niemczyk (Principal) or Mr MacDonald (Assistant Principal) at the academy.
+They can report it directly to Mrs Niemczyk (Principal), Mr MacDonald (Assistant Principal) or Mr Fennelly (Senior Leader) at the academy.
 Please refer to the E-safety Policy.